bleroy/3d-junkyard/DecentUSB/readme.md

 * USB and Bluetooth keyboards
 * USB and Bluetooth gamepads
+* USB and Bluetooth mouses
 * USB stick drives and SD cards
-* Internet access (possibly in a FujiNet-compatible way)
+* Internet access (potentially in a FujiNet-compatible way)
-* Atari to PC communication (possibly in a SIO2PC-compatible way)
+* Atari to PC communication (potentially in a SIO2PC-compatible way)

 ## Internal interfaces